 "Every season, we have the privilege of infusing hundreds of thousands of our visitors with The Bushnell Spirit.
 The arts can, and often do, enrich the soul, and function as a way for patrons to make positive differences in their own lives and the lives of their communities."

 Visionary leadership and strong governance are at the heart of The Bushnell's ability to advance this worthwhile ideal.
-The Bushnell's Board of Trustees is chaired by Jay S. Benet and includes a diverse mix of Greater Hartford's corporate, civic, cultural, and educational leaders.
+The Bushnell's Board of Trustees is chaired by Beth Costello and includes a diverse mix of Greater Hartford's corporate, civic, cultural, and educational leaders.
 The Bushnell's outstanding Board has forged an exemplary partnership with the Center's talented staff, headed by President and Chief Executive Officer, David Fay.

 Working together, and fueled by the passion and encouragement of the thousands of individuals, corporations, foundations, and government agencies that generously support us each season, The Bushnell will continue to enrich, illuminate, energize, and delight the community it so proudly serves.